benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-the-truth.md

 ---
 layout: post
-title: "The Hero Programmer and the Unfortunate Truth"
+title: "The Hero Programmer and the Truth"
 description: ""
 tagline: ""
 category: